Masquerade-Circus/schema-shield/README.md

 }
 ```

-## No Code Generation opened possibilities
+## No Code Generation Opened Possibilities

 With the no code generation nature of SchemaShield, you can create complex validation logic that incorporates custom classes, objects, or variables.
 This flexibility allows you to seamlessly integrate the validation process into your application's unique requirements and data structures.